Key Takeaways

 Constructive discharge rarely stands alone.
 It's almost always the culmination of conduct that gives rise to other employment claims as well.

 Discrimination claims under Title VII frequently accompany constructive discharge.
-If you were forced out because of your race, sex, religion, national origin, age, or disability, you may have both a discrimination claim and a constructive discharge claim.
-Title VII's anti-retaliation provision, 42 U.S.C. § 2000e-3(a), protects employees who oppose discriminatory practices — and constructive discharge can be the ultimate form of retaliation against someone who dared to complain.
+If you were forced out because of your race, sex, religion, national origin, age, or disability, you may have both a discrimination claim and a constructive discharge theory.
+Title VII's anti-retaliation provision, 42 U.S.C. § 2000e-3(a), protects employees who oppose discriminatory practices.
+In Oklahoma, parallel state-law protection exists under the Oklahoma Anti-Discrimination Act's employment provisions, including 25 O.S. § 1301, 25 O.S. § 1302, and 25 O.S. § 1350, with a broad state-law employer definition and a 180-day charge requirement.
+Federal filing periods may be longer in some circumstances, but deadline analysis must be claim-specific.

 FMLA interference claims arise when an employer punishes you for taking medical or family leave.
 The FMLA's anti-retaliation provision at 29 U.S.C. § 2615 makes it unlawful to interfere with an employee's exercise of FMLA rights.
 If your employer made conditions intolerable after you took FMLA leave — reassigning your duties, demoting you, or creating a hostile atmosphere upon your return — that conduct may violate both the FMLA and the constructive discharge doctrine.